ALjone/UiBLuxAI/README.md

 >>> Computes shortest path to ice (shortest w.r.t power or time???) and creates a sequence of directions towards it (better with long walks along one dim at the time due to limited queue length and option for looping)
 6. Digg untill full or resource is empty.
 >>> Compute minimum of the two and digg untill this limit is reached.
-7. Deliver resources to factory
+7. Deliver resources to closest factory.
 >>> Compute path to closest factory (shortest w.r.t time for now) and create sequence of directions to this point, finish with transfer of all resources.